 Hey there campers!
 Are you psyched about taking that campervan out of the garage and hitting the road?
 Of course, you are.
 Why else would you have bought one in the first place?
 Your dream campervan vacation is within reach, but, before getting there, you’ll need to consider a couple of things.
-In this article, we’re going to talk about some of the things you should do or not do before and during your campervan trip.
+In this article, we’re going to talk about some of the things you should do or not do before and during your campervan trip, presenting you with 15 campervan hacks that will upgrade your travel game.

 - What is campervanning?